trulia/hologram/README.md

 * **dependencies**: a **list** of relative paths to folders containing any dependencies your style guide has.
 These folders will be copied over into the documentation output directory.
-PUT THE CSS/JS THAT IS ACTUALLY BEING DOCUMENTED HERE
+ENSURE THE CSS/JS THAT IS ACTUALLY BEING DOCUMENTED IS LISTED HERE.
+You will also need to ensure that they are included on your pages.
+A simple way to do this is to add `<link>` and `<script src=>` tags to the `_header.html` file.

 ##### Example config file